Musicals101.com

 b.
 Mar.
 2, 1905 (Philadelphia, PA) - d.
 Jan.
 22, 1964 (Fort-de-France, Martinique)

 This classically trained composer worked on several major musicals.
 As a student, he took special inspiration from the works of German composer Kurt Weill.
-Blitzstein made his Broadway debut creating the book, music and lyrics for The Cradle Will Rock (1937), a daring look at a union vs. management dispute in an American steel mill.
+Blitzstein created the book, music and lyrics for Broadway's The Cradle Will Rock (1937), a daring look at union-management tensions in an American steel mill.
 More than a decade went by before Broadway saw his Regina (1949), a poorly received operatic version of Lillian Hellman's Little Foxes.
-Blitzstein created a new English translation of Weill & Bertold Brecht's The Threepenny Opera (1954).
+Blitzstein did far better when he created a new English translation of Weill & Bertold Brecht's The Threepenny Opera (1954).
 A limited Off-Broadway booking won such acclaim that it ran for several years, as did a London production, bringing Weill's masterpiece long-overdue acclaim in both cities.

 Blitzstein's next musical was based on Sean O'Casey's Juno and the Paycock, a grim drama depicting life amidst the violence of rebellion in British-ruled Ireland.
-Despite high hopes, and a superb cast headed by Shirley Booth, Juno (1959) was dismissed by the critics and soon closed.
+Despite high hopes, and a superb cast headed by Shirley Booth, Juno (1959) was a very dark show; dismissed by the critics, it soon closed.
 After this disappointment, Blitzstein concentrated his efforts on classical compositions.
-Colleagues like conductor Lehman Engel remarked on this talented man being "bent on self-destruction."
-Blitzstein died at age 58, after being robbed and viciously beaten by three sailors in the West Indies.
+Conductor Lehman Engel remarked that this talented man was "bent on self-destruction."
+Blitzstein died at age 58, after being robbed and beaten by three sailors in the West Indies.

 Blyden, Larry